Dark brown paint colors

 Dark Brown paint — frequently asked questions

-Where should I use a dark brown paint color?+
+What counts as a dark brown paint color?+